 Yes.
-The new language, briefly, states that design professionals shall be indemnified and held harmless from all liabilities and claims that arise out of negligence, recklessness or other misconduct on behalf of the principal.
-For a more complete analysis, please refer to Appendix C. Non-California users should consult their general counsel for state-specific language and analysis.
+The new language states that design professionals shall be indemnified and held harmless from all liabilities and claims that arise out of negligence, recklessness or other misconduct on behalf of the principal.
+For a more complete analysis, please refer to Appendix C.

+Non-California users should consult their general counsel for state-specific language and analysis of any "anti-indemnity" statutes or case law applicable to their contracts.